"For judgment I have come into this world, so that the blind will see and those who see will become blind." (John 9:39)

 This is what Jesus means by "the blind will see and those who see will become blind."
 Those who have progressed in their rehabilitation process and are ready to hear the truth and renew their loving service relationship with God are enlightened by the teachings of God's representative.
 By following those teachings, they advance gradually, eventually returning to the Supreme Being at the end of their physical lifetime.

-For those who reject God's representative - such as the Jewish pharisees and high priests rejected Jesus - they will return for more rehabilitation within the hellish "garments of skin" of the physical world.
+For those who reject God's representative - such as the institutional temple Pharisees and high priests rejected Jesus - they will return for more rehabilitation within the hellish "garments of skin" of the physical world.

 For those who have graduated in their rehabilitation process to a point of being able to innocently hear Jesus' teachings - without trying to take advantage of them as have many of the officials of the ecclesiastical sectarian churches of today - they can graduate as they hear and act on Jesus' most important teaching: